wdoyle42/lpo_prac/assignments/s2-07-assign/assignment7.md

 certain situation.

-You are trying to establish the association between planning to go to college and math scores, using the plans dataset.
+You are trying to establish the association between planning to go to college and math scores, using the plans2 `(data/plans2.data)` dataset.
 You're wondering whether it would be better to include a control for both ses AND GPA.
 Complete the following steps to figure this out.